PeterCamilleri/CX16/docs/virtual_machines.md

 ### Implementing VM Stacks

-Traditional micro controllers are not designed with high level lamguages in mind.
+Traditional micro controllers are not designed with high level languages in mind.
 The same is true for nearly all 8-bit microprocessors, including the W65C02S used in the Commander X 16.
 This is most evident in the area of stacks.
 While there are processors with worse stacks (that's you PIC and